How KYC and ID verification technology can improve the customer experience

 As global banks are under pressure to drive growth in customer onboarding, it is important to reflect upon customer expectations.
 The market is increasingly competitive, and savvy customers are quick to look elsewhere if an institution does not meet their immediate needs.

 As a priority, customers expect a complete digital experience for banking.
-Their journey needs to utilise the channel of their choice (e.g. mobile).
+Their journey needs to utilize the channel of their choice (e.g. mobile).
 Not only that, the process should be in real-time with instant approvals and instant access.
 Add to this a heightened requirement for security and it’s clear why evolution was inevitable.

-benefits of using ID verification technology for KYC
+Benefits of using ID verification technology for KYC

 So how does KYC and ID verification technology help the customer journey?

 1. Improve speed of KYC onboarding

 Biometric verification allows onboarding and compliance checks to be conducted simultaneously and conveniently.
 Customers are able to upload images of their ID which are then verified biometrically against a selfie.
 Results are available in minutes, meaning nearly instant onboarding and for financial institutions, a quicker realisation of revenues.

 2. Offer more flexibility